juhoinkinen/Annif-wiki/Commands.md

 Parameters:
 * `path`: path(s) to a directory containing text files in the corpus format or a TSV file (possibly gzipped)
+* `projects`: Set path to projects.cfg
+* `backend-param`: Override a backend parameter of the config file

 REST equivalent: N/A